Table of Contents

 Each sub-organization inherits all feature, connector, and custom licenses from the parent organization except for the license to create sub-organizations and bundle licenses.

-When you manage licenses individually, administrators for the parent organization can disable, enable, and modify the expiration dates for the licenses that the sub-organizations inherit.
-They configure the licenses separately for each sub-organization.
-Therefore, disabling a license in one sub-organization does not disable the license in other sub-organizations.
+• Manage the licenses for your sub-organizations individually.
+The administrators for the parent organization can disable, enable, and modify the expiration dates for the licenses for each sub-organization.
+Changes to one sub-organization do not affect other sub-organizations.

 You can manage users and assets separately.